Search Results

 - The rate of global forest degradation from human-induced drivers was 38% lower in 2022 than the 2018-20 average, per the Forest Landscape Integrity Index.

-- In intact forest landscapes, 5.7 million hectares were lost in 2023 – a 39% increase relative to average annual losses during our baseline period for measuring progress, 2018 to 2022.
+- In intact forest landscapes, 6.8 million hectares were lost in 2024 – a 19% increase from 2023 and more than double the average annual loss during our baseline period for measuring progress, 2018 to 2020.

 - Around 57 million hectares of peatlands are degraded to the point that they no longer form peat, and they emit around 1.9 gigatonnes of CO2-equivalent each year.